cherylcat96/hiddengem-api/README.md

 All API and database design documents are in the `/design` folder:

-- `database_design.docx` — Technology choice, ERD, table specifications with application context
+- `database_design.pdf` — Technology choice, ERD, table specifications with application context
-- `service_layer.docx` — All REST endpoints with sample requests, responses, and error cases
+- `service_layer.pdf` — All REST endpoints with sample requests, responses, and error cases
-- `erd.png` — Entity relationship diagram (PostgreSQL, crow's-foot notation)